 Hybrid vehicle battery reconditioning, repair and maintenance equipment for individual | fleet servicing

 What is an HEV battery module?

-Modules are nickel metal hydride (NiMH) battery cells connected in series.
-A NiMH battery cell has a nominal voltage of 1.2 V. A Ford Escape has 5 cylindrical NiMH cells per module.
-A Toyota Prius has 6 prismatic NiMH cells per module.
-HEV traction battery pack consists of modules configured in series.
+Modules are nickel metal hydride (NiMH) cells connected in series.
+NiMH cells are typically rated at a nominal voltage of 1.2 V. A Ford Escape module has 5 cylindrical NiMH cells in series.
+A Toyota Prius module has 6 prismatic NiMH cells.
+The full traction pack battery consists of many modules configured in series.
 A Ford Escape has two 25-module traction packs.
 A Prius has a single 28-module pack.

 |cells/module||module V||type||modules/pack||pack V|